 Spending lots of time skin-to-skin with your baby.

-Once your baby is breastfeeding, there are many things you can do to encourage her to breastfeed often:
+Once your baby is breastfeeding, there are many things you can do to encourage your baby to breastfeed often:

-Keep her close to you and give her access to your breast at all times.
+Keep them close to you and give them access to your breast at all times.

-Carrying your baby in a sling helps her to breastfeed often while you go about your normal day.
+Carrying your baby in a sling helps them to breastfeed often while you go about your normal day.

 Sleeping close to your baby makes it easier to feed at night.
 Night feeds are very helpful for building a milk supply.

 Avoid anything that makes your baby suck less, such as a dummy.
-Instead, offer a breastfeed as a way to help settle her.
+Instead, offer a breastfeed as a way to help settle them.

 Expressing to relactate/induce lactation